Compassionate St. Louis Child Support Lawyers

 Interpreting Missouri's child support requirements can be complex and often requires a child support attorney to assist with distilling the guidelines into a workable solution for meeting the needs of the children.
 Considerations like tax consequences, how to define actual gross income from varied sources, and upward or downward departures can further complicate the issue.
 Parents should contact a child support lawyer for help determining the allocation of resources to provide the best possible outcome.

-How Far Can You Fall Behind Your Child Support Payments?
+How Far Behind in Child Support Before Jail in Missouri?

 While it is understandable that a parent may fall behind on their payments due to inescapable situations such as the loss of employment or income, Missouri law will take action to ensure that the parent pays what they are owed.
 Parents who do not comply with their payment agreement will be penalized by a fine and possible jail time.